RishabhMathur06/Reddit-News-Agent-System-Using-MCP-and-ADK/README.md

     - Make sure your virtual environment (from the root directory) is activated.
     - From the `agents/reddit_scout` directory, run the agent using the ADK CLI, specifying the core code package:
       ```bash
-      adk run reddit_scout
+      adk run aync_reddit_scout
       ```
-    - Alternatively, from the project root (`adk-made-simple`), you might be able to run:
+    - Alternatively, from the project root (`Reddit-News-Agent-System-Using-MCP-and-ADK`), you might be able to run:
       ```bash
-      adk run agents/reddit_scout
+      adk run agents/async_reddit_scout
       ```
       _(Check ADK documentation for preferred discovery method)_
     - Asynchronous agents can only be run from the web view, so first `cd` into the `agents` directory and run